-After almost a year overseas, Dr. Greenwald returned to the US and became the first hospitalist at Boston Medical Center, the hospital affiliated with Boston University School of Medicine.
-There he stayed for a decade becoming their first director of the Hospital Medicine Unit.
-His work there heavily focused on medical education (for which he won an number of teaching awards) and quality improvement, working on projects to improve influenza vaccination, medication reconciliation, ACS care, pain management and VTE prophylaxis.
-His work in HIV testing there resulted in Dr. Greenwald's being requested to offer advice to the US Centers for Disease Control and Prevention on their inpatient HIV testing recommendations.
-He also helped to develop and implement Project RED and Project BOOST (a national quality improvement project to improve care transitions across the US).
-He has also had the opportunity to run an AHRQ funded conference on medication reconciliation, advise UHC, and contribute to the NQF?s metric on all cause readmissions, subsequently adopted by CMS.
+Jeff Greenwald, MD, is a native of Chicago and graduated from Washington University in St. Louis.
+Thereafter, he attended Harvard Medical School and then completed Internal Medicine residency at Barnes Hospital.
+He then moved to Oxford, England, where he practiced as a Specialist Registrar at the John Radcliffe Hospital, spending time in both inpatient medicine and the ICU.
+After almost a year, Dr. Greenwald returned to the US and became the first hospitalist at Boston Medical Center.
+There he stayed for a decade, becoming the first director of the Hospital Medicine Unit.
+His work heavily focused on medical education and quality improvement, working on projects to improve influenza vaccination, medication reconciliation, ACS care, pain management and VTE prophylaxis.
+His work in HIV testing there resulted in being requested to advise the CDC on their inpatient HIV testing guidelines.
+He also helped to develop and implement Project RED and Project BOOST, both looking at how to improve the safety of patients being discharged from the hospital.
+He also ran an AHRQ funded conference on medication reconciliation, advised UHC, and contributed to the NQF metric on all cause readmissions, subsequently adopted by CMS.